Usability testing: examples

 The usability tests included task-based scenarios where users were asked to select the cheapest fare or book specific travel dates.
 Users were timed and recorded as they navigated the airline’s test site to complete these objectives.

-We also conducted usability tests to gather feedback on users’ first impressions of the site and the overall look and feel from early prototype development through to launch.
+We also conducted usability tests to gather feedback on users’ first impressions of the site and the overall look and feel from early prototype development through launch.
+Together, these approaches enabled the airline to gather qualitative and quantitative insights.
+These insights were fed back to the design team throughout the website’s development lifecycle.

 The results